 Boost your social media presence

-If you are trying to market and grow your small business, social media is a great tool to use to increase your revenue.
+If you are trying to market and grow your business, social media is a great tool to use to increase your small business revenue.
 According to research, over 69% of adults now use some type of social media with Facebook being the most popular.
 These sites provide an opportunity for you to market your business at a low-cost option.

 You could run advertisements, promotions, and drawings for giveaways.
 Have you seen where businesses ask someone to like their post and share it for a chance to win a product or service?
 This is an easy and low-cost marking tool.
 Ensure you post good content, so others may follow your page.